Meet the team

 APA Sport and Exercise Physiotherapist

-Registrar – Sport and Exercise Physiotherapy Specialisation training program
+Sport and Exercise Physiotherapy Specialisation Registrar, Associate Fellow ACP

-Brice is an APA Titled Sport and Exercise Physiotherapist with extensive experienced in treating both acute sporting and musculoskeletal injuries.
-He has a particular interest in the lower body, particularly knee injuries such as ACL tears as well as having an interest in muscle tears and ankle ligament injuries.
+Brice is an APA Titled Sport and Exercise Physiotherapist with extensive experienced in treating acute sporting and musculoskeletal injuries.
+He has advanced skills in the management of lower limb injuries including muscle tears to the hamstring, calf and quadricep, ligament injuries to the ankle ligament and knee such as the ACL.

-Brice is a Registrar in the Sport and Exercise Physiotherapy Specialisation training program, a Registered Specialist with the International Federation of Sports Physical Therapy, current President for the Tasmanian branch of the Australian Physiotherapy Association and a Tasmanian branch council member of Sport and Exercise Physiotherapy Australia.
+Brice is a Registrar in the Sport and Exercise Physiotherapy Specialisation training program, a Registered Specialist with the International Federation of Sports Physical Therapy, current President for the Tasmanian branch of the Australian Physiotherapy Association and the Chair of Tasmanian Sport and Exercise committee of the APA.

 Away from Physiotherapy, Brice enjoys being outside in the Tasmanian wilderness and you will often find him hiking and camping in some of the more remote mountains within the state.